vippsas/vipps-qr-api/vipps-qr-api.md

 ## Merchant Callback QR codes

-Merchant callback QR's makes it possible for users to notify merchants that they want to pay with Vipps.
-It is the right solution for self-checkout, vending machines or similar situations where there is no casheer or buttons or other ways of letting the user communicate that they want to pay with Vipps.
+Merchant callback QRs makes it possible for users to notify merchants that they want to pay with Vipps.
+It is the right solution for self-checkout, vending machines, or similar situations where there is no cashier, buttons, or other ways of letting the user communicate that they want to pay with Vipps.

 A Merchant callback QR is given a `merchantQrId` that the merchant is choosing upon creation.
 Then when the user scans the QR a callback is sent to the merchant containing this `merchantQrId`, so the merchant knows which QR code has been scanned and then can act accordingly.
 Most likely starting a payment towards the user.